Application-oriented research for the next generation of high-performance computers

 State to found Competence Center Baden-Württemberg with up to € 40 million

 The state government of Baden-Württemberg will provide up to € 40 million over the next four years to support the establishment of the Competence Center “Quantum Computing Baden-Württemberg”.
 “The quantum computer is an important step for Baden-Württemberg on the way to the early and successful development of decisive future technologies.
 The potential and possibilities are vast, many of which we cannot even imagine today.
 With the quantum computer in Ehningen, we contribute to a quantum technology ecosystem in Germany with international significance.
 It is a milestone for the technological sovereignty of Germany and Europe,” says Prime Minister Winfried Kretschmann.

 “We want to make the great innovative potential of quantum computing available for economic and scientific applications as early as possible in Baden-Württemberg, and also gain an important locational advantage internationally.
 Baden-Württemberg is the state of hidden champions and the leading innovative region in Europe.
-We therefore offer excellent conditions and a multitude of application areas for which quantum computing can be of practical use,” says Minister of Economics, Labor and Housing Baden Württemberg, Dr. Nicole Hoffmeister-Kraut.
+We therefore offer excellent conditions and a multitude of application areas for which quantum computing can be of practical use,” says Minister of Economic Affairs, Labour and Tourism Baden Württemberg, Dr. Nicole Hoffmeister-Kraut.